kunalbawa1/paranuara-brain/README.md

 In order to use it an admin account needs to be created first, please perform the following steps to do so:
 1. cd /path/to/your/project
-2. source env/bin/activate (before doing this step please sure that ./run.sh is run at-least one else dependencies won't be installed)
+2. source env/bin/activate (before doing this step please make sure that ./run.sh is run at-least one else dependencies won't be installed.)
 3. python brain/manage.py createsuperuser (Please provide the desired credentials when prompted for)

 Lastly running the server: